digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 ![Netmaker Guides and Walkthrough](assets/images/netmaker_additional_guides.png)

-Next, you will be presented with the initial configuration steps for the Netmaker server and how to access the web management console.
+Next, you will be guided through the initial configuration steps for the Netmaker server, and how to access the web management console.

 ### Finishing the Netmaker Server Setup